Research and Treatment

 It has taken researchers and the patient community years to develop all the pieces needed for a successful drug trial.
 Within the next few years, we will have everything in place: a robust and eager patient community, tools like validated surveys and biomarkers that will measure the efficacy of a medicine, a network of Centers of Excellence to host trials, and a large pipeline of potential treatments.
 We now need to attract the attention of treatment developers (the pharmaceutical industry and others) in what is a very competitive field among rare diseases.
 We need to convey the message that we are ready, that a drug trial is feasible, and that developing treatments for CCM would bring a good return on investment.

 To that end, in 2021, we are launching an initiative to accelerate cures.
 We will be hiring an individual who can coordinate a critical examination of our current resources in order to address any deficiencies, craft a white paper delineating our strong position, and engage in outreach to prospective industry partners.
 The individual will be familiar with business development in the pharmaceutical sector and will have a mission-driven mindset.
-The expected cost for this project is $120,000 in annual salary and expenses.
+The project will also include launching bridge research that covers any gaps between academic work and the requirements of industry.
+The expected cost for this project is $300,000 in annual salary and bridge research.

 2) Cavernous Angioma Patient Registry